mikevdberge/sncicd-tests-run/README.md

 # Usage
 ## Step 1: Prepare values for setting up your variables for Actions
-- credentials (username and password for a service account)
+- credentials (username and password for a service account or an API Key)
 - instance URLs for your dev, test, prod, etc. environments
 - sys_id or scope for your app
 - sys_id for your ATF Test Suite